svbailey/fingerprintjs/README.md

 anonymously identifying a web browser with accuracy of up to 94%.

-Browser is queries its agent string, screen resolution and color depth, installed plugins with supported mime types, timezone offset and other capabilities, such as local storage and session storage.
+Browser is querieв its agent string, screen resolution and color depth, installed plugins with supported mime types, timezone offset and other capabilities, such as local storage and session storage.
 Then these values are passed through a hashing function to produce a fingerprint that gives weak guarantees of uniqueness.